penibelst/jekyll-compress-html/site/index.md

 ## Configuration

 By default the layout replaces contiguous whitespace with a single whitespace character.
-Additional settings can be specified in the `compress_html` key inside the `_config.yml` file:
+Additional settings can be specified in the `compress_html` key inside the `_config.yml` file.
+The default configuration is:

 ~~~yaml
 compress_html: